 GitLab

-You can set environment variables in GitLab's variable settings.
-For ease of sharing it across projects, we recommend setting it at the instance-level if self-hosting GitLab or at the group level if using hosted GitLab.
-Here's how to do it for on a group:
+Set your access token in GitLab's CI variable settings.
+For ease of sharing the access token across projects, we recommend setting it at the instance-level if self-hosting GitLab or at the group level if using hosted GitLab.
+Here's how to set the access token environment variable for a group:

 • On your group's page, hover over "Settings" in the menu on the left and click on "CI/CD"